oracle-livelabs/spatial-graph/spatial-python/explore-data/explore-data.md

 ## Introduction

 You now explore the locations and transactions data prepared in the previous lab.
-By managing the data in Autonomous Database, you are able to perform back-end processing and analysis operations and then bring appropriate data subsets into Python for specialized analyses.
+By managing the data in Autonomous AI Database, you are able to perform back-end processing and analysis operations and then bring appropriate data subsets into Python for specialized analyses.

 Estimated Lab Time: 10 minutes

 ### Objectives

-* Bring spatiotemporal data and query results from Autonomous Database into Python
+* Bring spatiotemporal data and query results from Autonomous AI Database into Python
 * Visualize and explore the data in Python

 ### Prerequisites